DeFiGeek-Community/landing-page/content/blog/development-report-mar-2023.md

 \* Fork main-net environment
 \* Confirm test sequences

-Once they are completed we will deploy contracts in the Goerli network & support front and subgraph.
+We are on track to address the multi-sig management practices for deployments and upgrades hence we have tested contracts deployment & upgrade on Goerli network in March.

+After confirming the differences between the test net and the main net, we proceeded to the mainnet launch.

 ### Interface Development

 [app.yamato.fi](https://app.yamato.fi/) and [icp-app.yamato.fi](https://icp-app.yamato.fi/) has been deployed for production environments.
 Current development environment, [dev-app.yamato.fi](https://dev-app.yamato.fi/) will be used as an interface to verify additional functions on the test net after the main net launch.

+With the deployment on Goerli, all settings for Rinkeby have changed to those for Goerli.

 All required functions for V1 have already been implemented and are confirmed to work properly.